isomerpages/moe-yuyingsec/_curriculum/Physical Education.md

 * #####    **Tiktoks in PE**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kBIAHAQ87QU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Tired of the mundane approaches to assessment?
+Do you know how to create Tik Tok videos?
+That’s great!
+For formative assessment, students used the Tik Tok platform to demonstrate their knowledge and understanding of their learnt sport.
+Students enjoyed the process of brainstorming ideas with one another, filming and editing content through a novel and creative approach to demonstrate their learning.